YosefHamdy/Library-Management-System-MVC-Backend-Scope-only/README.md

 # LibraryMS
-Library management system using Hibernate ,Java ,Oracle
+Library management system in "MVC" architectural pattern using "Hibernate" ,"Java" ,"OracleDB"

 ## Classes

-User :' Which is the Superclass that have commen intialization of fields'
+User :' Which is the Superclass that have common intialization of fields that will be used in other users'

 Customer  : 'Inherit the User Attributes '
+-Customer Services : 'Contain implementation of customer method'

-Libraraian : 'Inherit the User Attributes '
+Librarian : 'Inherit the User Attributes '
+-Librarian Services : 'Contain implementation of Librarian method'

 Publisher :'Inherit the User Attributes '
+-Publisher Services : 'Contain implementation of Publisher method'

+Books : 'Contain book fields definition and Mapping between other classes' -BookServices

-App : 'Which is the main and Contains cofiguration and all function and retrieving '
+App : 'Which is the main and Contains Calling and use services methods '

 OptionalValue : 'An enum that contain default values'

 ### Relations Between classes